When connecting SAP ECC to the Ariba Network, many customers face a discrepancy between how long text data is formatted in SAP and the Ariba Network.

 What?
 So you noticed that the text lines still being treated as a single string of text within each text group?
 Well noticed. 🙂

 Surely there is a way to do this, and it is fairly more complicated.
-I will explain about it in a follow on post BSAO Text formating – part 2.
+I explain how it can be done in the follow on post BSAO Text formating – part 2.